MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 <!-- Device-{ProfileName}-PluginProfile-CustomConfiguration-Description-Begin -->
 <!-- Description-Source-DDF -->
 Optional.
-This is an HTML encoded XML blob for SSL-VPN plug-in specific configuration including authentication information that is deployed to the device to make it available for SSL-VPN plug-ins.
+This is an HTML encoded XML blob for SSL-VPN plug-in specific configuration including authentication information that's deployed to the device to make it available for SSL-VPN plug-ins.
 Contact the plugin provider for format and other details.
 Most plugins can also configure values based on the server negotiations as well as defaults.
 <!-- Device-{ProfileName}-PluginProfile-CustomConfiguration-Description-End -->

 <!-- Device-{ProfileName}-PluginProfile-CustomConfiguration-Editable-Begin -->